 Are your students studying other subjects through the medium of English?
 Use the NEW Oxford Student’s Dictionary Fourth Edition in your lesson to build vocabulary, improve skills and broaden curriculum coverage, whilst also improving your students’ dictionary skills.

-Fun fact: Did you know the Queen of England has two birthdays?
-Her actual birthday is on the 21st of April, but she also has an official birthday in June.
+Fun fact: Did you know the King of England has two birthdays?
+His actual birthday is on the 14th of November, but he also has an official birthday in June